-If you have spare funds, please consider contributing to our chapter’s GoFundMe page.
+If you have spare funds, please consider contributing.
 We use the funds raised to help vulnerable members of the San Diego community purchase groceries and other supplies.

 Have questions about the San Diego DSA Mutual Aid network?
 Email us at: email@example.com

 Comprehensive List of COVID-19 San Diego Community Resources: https://docs.google.com/document/d/1mHMjAQrT_KmlCgTWKZ2F5jjNqxEzIgM7lBPnn0O5ZO8

 More on Mutual Aid (LSC): https://dsa-lsc.org/mutual-aid/